t-shoemaker/2024_dtl_lm-interpretability/chapters/04_ngram-models.md

         sequence.append(seed)

         # Get the row in the bigram probabilities that corresponds to our
-        # token, then sample from this token, using the probabilities as
+        # token, then sample from this token using the sampler
-        # weights.
         next_token = sampler(bigram_probs, seed)

         # Get the probability and information of the resultant bigram